elburz/awesome-space/README.md

 ### Other space-related lists at GitHub

 * [Awesome space books](https://github.com/Hunter-Github/awesome-space-books) - a list of mostly offline books on spaceflight and science.

+### Android apps

+* [ISS Tracker](https://play.google.com/store/apps/details?id=com.rayan.spaceiss) - An android app showing the actual position of the International Space Station (ISS), with also the astronauts inside it and the news